 A historical marker in the well-preserved antebellum village of Rockford, N.C., tells an interesting footnote, which reminds me of the story we posted back on March 26 of Gen. Stoneman taking Mrs. Councill's last firkin of butter.

 Another account of this incident explains that Jasper York "was not quite normal."
-According to an online genealogy, Jasper was the youngest of 18 children.
+According to an online genealogy, Jasper was the youngest in a family of 18 children.
 At the time of the raid, he would have been 4 or 5 years old, his mother Nancy was 55, and his father Marcus (who also had nine children by a previous marriage) was about 85.

 Union Gen. George Stoneman's raiders passed through this area along the north bank of the Yadkin River on April 1-2, 1865.
 As they rode through Rockford, they stopped here at Mark York's tavern, a Federal-style building constructed about 1830.
 According to local tradition, York's wife was churning butter in the front yard with her young son, Jasper, at her side.
 The troopers demanded that she reveal where local residents had hidden animals and valuables when they learned of the raiders' approach.
 She refused to answer, even after the Federals threatened to take her son away with them, but finally retorted, "And you'll pay the devil."
 The soldiers gave up and left, and she returned to her churning.